Axl Rose: Early life

 Axl Rose was born William Bruce Rose Jr. in Lafayette, Indiana, the eldest child of Sharon Elizabeth (née Lintner), then 16, and William Bruce Rose, age 20.
 His father has been described as "a troubled and charismatic local delinquent," and the pregnancy was unplanned.
 The couple separated when Rose was around two years old.
 His father abducted and allegedly molested him before disappearing from Lafayette.
 Rose's mother later married Stephen L. Bailey and changed her son's name to William Bruce Bailey.
 He has two younger siblings: a sister, Amy, and a half-brother, Stuart.
 Stuart Bailey later played guitar in several Los Angeles bands and worked as a music supervisor in Hollywood.

 Until age 17, Rose believed Bailey was his biological father.
 He never met William Rose Sr. as an adult; Rose Sr. was murdered in 1984 in Marion, Illinois, by a criminal acquaintance.
 Rose learned of the murder years later.
 Rose accused his stepfather of physically abusing the family and sexually abusing his sister.

 The Bailey household was deeply religious.
 Rose attended a Pentecostal church multiple times per week and taught Sunday school.
 He later described the environment as oppressive, recalling: "We'd have televisions one week, then my stepdad would throw them out because they were Satanic...
 Women were evil.
 Everything was evil".

 Music became a refuge.
 Rose sang in the church choir from age five and performed with his siblings as the Bailey Trio.
 At Jefferson High School, he joined the chorus and studied piano.
 A second baritone, he developed "different voices" during practice to confuse his teacher.
 He later formed a band with friends, including Jeff Isbell (later Izzy Stradlin), and befriended future musicians Shannon Hoon (Blind Melon) and Paul Tobias, who would co-write songs with Rose and join Guns N' Roses in the mid-1990s.

 At 17, Rose discovered his birth name while reviewing insurance papers and began using W. Rose, avoiding "William" to distance himself from his biological father.
 The revelation marked a turning point.
 He became involved in delinquent behavior in Lafayette, was arrested more than 20 times, and served jail terms of up to three months.
 After being threatened with habitual offender charges, he moved to Los Angeles in December 1982.

-In Los Angeles, Rose immersed himself in the band AXL, prompting friends to suggest the name "Axl Rose".
-He legally adopted the name W. Axl Rose prior to signing with Geffen Records in March 1986.